 The Hamstring Tendon is formed by the Hamstring Muscles at the back of the thigh.
 The Hamstring Tendon transmits force from the Hamstring Muscles which primarily bend the knee and extend the hip.

-In some case, what appears to be Hamstring Tendinopathy pain can be a Hamstring Muscle Strain or Piriformis Syndrome amongst others.
+In some cases, what appears to be Hamstring Tendinopathy pain can be a Hamstring Muscle Strain or Piriformis Syndrome amongst others.
 These are two different pathologies and must be treated differently.

 Avoiding aggravating factors is important to help the tendon to heal.
 Tendinopathies heal best when they are loaded, but it must be the correct type and amount of load.
 Too much and the tendon will become painful, too little and the tendon will not respond.